Ruqʿah script: Description and usage

 Ruqʿah is the most common type of handwriting in the Arabic script.
 It is known for its clipped letters composed of short, straight lines and simple curves, as well as its straight and even lines of text.
 It was probably derived from the Thuluth and Naskh styles.

 Unlike other types of calligraphy, ruqʿah is not considered as an art form.
 Instead, it is a functional style of writing that is quick to write and easy to read.
 Every literate Ottoman was expected to be able to use the ruqʿah.

-It was widely used in the Ottoman Empire.

-The demonstration underneath is not typical since it uses full vowels, which are rarely used in handwriting:
+The demonstration below is not typical since it uses full vowels, which are rarely used in handwriting:

-If one of the ruqʿah style fonts is installed, the following should appear as the above image sample:
+If one of the ruqʿah style fonts is installed, the following text should appear as the above image sample: